 Here at “MARCH” we are constantly looking at ways of improving the Heritage Centre, Nature Trail and Railway.
 Our volunteers work tirelessly to maintain, improve and extend the site.
 We have achieved so much that on January 25th, 2017 HRH The Prince of Wales chose to visit and acknowledge the amazing work of our volunteers.

-Narrow Gauge Railway Extension Appeal
+Narrow Gauge Railway

-- Smaller donations by cash can be made in our donation boxes, either on the counter in Granite’s or at the top of the path near the patio that leads to the interest areas of the site.
+- Smaller donations by cash can be made in our donation boxes, either on the counter in Granite’s or at the top of the path from the patio that leads to the interest areas of the site.